mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 application
 ***********

-This directory contains the default Mapbender application.
+Only in :ref:`Git-based installations <en/installation/installation_git:Git-based installation>`, the `application` directory contains the default Mapbender application.
 Some important subdirectories and files are:

 * the :ref:`config<en/architecture/directory_structure:config>` directory,
 * the application kernel (`src/Kernel.php`) as entry point to the Symfony application,